 To find out why you aren’t losing weight, we need to look at some of the factors that can affect your metabolism

 Can eating too few calories decrease your metabolism?

-The body is a very intelligent machine in the sense that it knows how to effectively regulate its many processes to support homeostasis.
+The body is a very intelligent machine in the sense that it knows how to effectively regulate its many processes to support homeostasis (keeping a constant weight).

 In the context of dieting and weight loss, this means that if you restrict your food intake too drastically, your body will simply decrease its metabolic rate so it is burning fewer calories.

 Of course, if your body begins to burn fewer calories each day, then it is going to be far more difficult for you to lose weight, but the problem is even greater than that.